Quansight-Labs/free-threaded-compatibility/docs/porting.md

-This means we must analyze Python codebases, particularly in low-level extension modules, to identify thread safety issues and make changes to thread-unsafe low-level code, including C, C++, and Cython code exposed to Python.
+This means we must analyze Python codebases, particularly in low-level extension modules, to identify thread safety issues and make changes to thread-unsafe low-level code, including C, C++, Cython, and Rust code exposed to Python.

 ## Updating Extension Modules